 Dartmouth College (including its Tuck School of Business),

-the George Washington University Elliott School of International Affairs,
+the George Washington University (including its Elliott School of International Affairs,

 New York University School of Law,

 Stanford University (including its Center on Democracy, Development, and the Rule of Law, and School of Medicine),

 the University of Connecticut School of Law, and

 Yale University (including its Law School, School of Forestry & Environmental Studies, Sterling Memorial Library, and Joseph Slifka Center for Jewish Life);

 - Europe, including